mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/authenticate-alice-and-bob/kotlin.md

 ---
-title: Authenticate your Users
+title: Authenticate Users
 description: In this step you authenticate your users via the JWTs you created earlier
 ---

-# Authenticate your Users
+# Authenticate Users

 Your users must be authenticated to be able to participate in the Conversation.
 You will now build login screen (`LoginFragment` and `LoginViewModel` classes) responsible for authenticating the users.